rapid-lang/rapid/LRM/README.md

 ### 5.2 Unsafe Functions

 If a function performs actions that may be unsafe, it must be preceded by the keyword `unsafe`.
-Unsafe functions return unsafe expressions, which is denoted by the presence of an `Error`-typed second value that is returned.
+Unsafe functions return unsafe expressions, which is denoted by the presence of an `error`-typed second value that is returned.

 ```
 unsafe func access(dict<string, int> d, string key) int {